ljsimpkin/micro-swim/README.md

 # Safeswim Bay Monitor

-A MicroPython project for Raspberry Pi Pico that monitors swimming conditions at Murrays Bay using the Safeswim API and displays the status via an RGB LED.
+A MicroPython project for Raspberry Pi Pico that monitors swimming conditions at Auckland Bays using the Safeswim API and displays the status via an RGB LED.

 ## Features